 Reading the wedding menu expect beautiful boards of bresoala, detterini tomatoes, Poole bay sea bass with chorizo, and the famous sharing platter of porcetta with rosemary new potatoes and aubergine parmigianna, Hampshire strawberries, amaretto zabaglione, and chocolate pave will all make sure your guests are left full and happy.

 Joanne from The Wild Fox, creator of the flowers for our gorgeous Wedding Ideas August issue front cover, is one of the only preferred suppliers of the hotel.
 She provides the stunning, unique floral displays, specialising in British, ethically sourced flowers and materials.

 When planning a weekend wedding it’s always a good idea to give your guests an insight into the local area and there’s always plenty to do in the gem that is the New Forest.
 Burley is a gorgeous little village, steeped in history, with tales and traditions of witches, smuggling and dragons.
 Each season offers a new reason to stay; Spring brings bluebells, beaches and waterfront bars galore during Summer, Autumn sees the forest transformed into a myriad of auburn and gold, and Winter in abundance of picturesque frosty trails, a long walk of course followed by, a fabulous hot chocolate and well earned snooze by a roaring log fire.

 Burley hosts regular wedding showcases for soon to be Brides and Grooms to view the Barn, and talk to the team of helpful wedding Coordinators.
 Take a tour to find out what the venue has to offer for your special day!
-You can find further details on their website here.
+You can find further details on the Burley Manor website.